spearwolf/eventize/README.md

 `once()` does exactly the same as `on()`, with the difference that the listener is automatically unsubscribed after being called, so the listener method is called exactly _once_.
 No more and no less &ndash; there is really nothing more to say about _once_.

+> [!NOTE]
-| 🔎 if called with multiple event names, the first called event wins
+> if called with multiple event names, the first called event wins

 ```js
 ε.once('hi', () => console.log('hello'))